 Joe Dumit is an anthropologist of passions and performance, brains and games, AI and computers, contact improvisation and slownesses, drugs and facts.
 He is Chair of Performance Studies, and Professor of Science & Technology Studies, and Anthropology at University of California Davis.
 He's a core member of the Experiencing, Experimenting, Reflecting grant with Aarhus University and Studio Olafur Eliasson.
 His books include Picturing Personhood: Brain Scans & Biomedical America and Drugs for Life: How Pharmaceutical Companies Define Our Health.
 He likes lichen and speculation.

-The program is presented as part of First Friday at MOCA Geffen, offering special programming and free admission to special exhibitions from 5–8pm on the first Friday of every month.
+The program is presented as part of First Fridays at MOCA Geffen, offering special programming and free admission to special exhibitions from 5–8pm on the first Friday of every month.

 This program is organized by Kelsey Shell, Environmental and Sustainability Strategist, and Alitzah Oros, Public Programming Associate, The Museum of Contemporary Art, Los Angeles.